surniaulula/wpsso-tune-image-editors/readme.txt

 Tested Up To: 5.8.1
 Stable Tag: 2.7.2

-Improves the appearance of WordPress images for better click-through-rates from social and search sites.
+Improves the appearance of WordPress images for better click through rates from social and search sites.

 == Description ==